the-shoaib2/Sector-6.0/README.md

    npm start
    ```

-### Accessing the Application
+### Accessing the Application 🌐
-- The backend will be running on `http://localhost:8080`.
+- The backend will be running on **`http://localhost:8080`**.
-- The frontend will be accessible at `http://localhost:3000`.
+- The frontend will be accessible at **`http://localhost:3000`**.

-## Conclusion
+## Conclusion 🎉
 This project serves as a comprehensive example of building a full-stack application using the MERN stack.
 Feel free to explore the code and modify it as per your requirements.
+Stay tuned for more updates and features in future releases! 🚀